gamma-opt/DecisionProgramming.jl/docs/src/usage.md

 ```
 This function first generates the full influence diagram and creates model and decision variables.
 In this part, `generate_model` uses `generate_diagram!` to sort probability and utility matrices in fields `X` and `Y` according to diagram.Names and then adds the path probability and path utility types into fields `P` and `U`, respectively.
 After this, `generate_model` generates either RJT variables (model_type="RJT") or path compatibility variables (model_type="DP") based on the model type chosen.
 Finally, the expected value function and objective function for the model are created.

+`generate_model` has an optional argument names, which will name variables according to node names with state indices if set as true and just as simple indices if set as false.
+The latter might bring some performance improvements for very large models.
+The default value is true, which is generally preferable due to more clear naming of variables.

 Practical examples of creating influence diagrams and solving them using `generate_model` are given in examples.
 More information on [RJT](@ref RJT-model) and [DP models](@ref path-based-model) are in Decision Programming section.